proftak/modules/0438/mdModule.md

 * CISP 310
   * Priority: 0
   * Modality and schedule: no restrictions
   * Comment: I have developed a custom processor and the associated tools to teach this course.
-This took years of continual refinement and addition of features.
+This took years of continual refinement and the addition of features.
   * Open to rotating priority?
     * Yes
       * Willing to share existing course material?